dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 Within the interface, you should define the public API of your custom control that will be accessed by its handler.
+All cross-platform control interfaces should implement `IView`, which represents a visual element that's used to place layouts and controls on the screen.

 > [!NOTE]
 > Handlers are accessed through their control-specific interface.
 This avoids the cross-platform control having to reference its handler, and the handler having to reference the cross-platform control.